-Heating and hot water Repair category 1 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
-There is no fixed radiator to the sun room or to the upstairs dressing room/study.
-It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
+Heating and hot water

+Repair category 1

+Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+It is recommended good practice that gas boilers are serviced on an annual basis by an appropriately qualified person.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.

 Drainage

 Repair category 1

-Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
+Notes No obvious significant defects were noted to the drainage system, within the limitations of the inspection.